zumasys/docs/guide/jbase/Administration/Installation Guides/LINUX INSTALLATION GUIDE.md

 18. If you opt to start the jDLS service, you can select port-based or process-based locks or press Y to choose the default process-based locks.
-See the [<u>jBASE Distributed Locking User Guide</u>](http://www.jbase.com/pdf/docs/jBASE-Distributed-Locking-User-Guide.pdf) for more information regarding jDLS.
+See the [jBASE Distributed Locking User Guide](http://www.jbase.com/pdf/docs/jBASE-Distributed-Locking-User-Guide.pdf) for more information regarding jDLS.

 Applies to: **Advanced**![](https://static.helpjuice.com/helpjuice_production/uploads/upload/image/3397/109197/blob)